TimChen1383/EasyEnv/README.md

 ## Input Image
-- Supported Input Image Format: .jpg, .png
+- `Supported Input Image Format` : .jpg, .png
-- Camera Metadata(EXIF): If the input image include camera metadata, the created camera in Blender will try to match the focal length, width and height.
-Otherwize the Add On will use default focal length(35mm).
-Make sure to check the `Create Camera Checkbox` and `Set Render Resolution Checkbox` to create the camera and set render resolution automatically when generating 3D scene
+- `Camera Metadata(EXIF)` : If the input image includes camera metadata, the created camera in Blender will try to match it's focal length, width and height.
+Otherwise the it will use default focal length(35mm).
+Make sure to check the `Create Camera Checkbox` and `Set Render Resolution Checkbox` if you want to create the camera and set render resolution automatically when generating 3D scene
 - Some example images whith camera metadata: https://pixelpeeper.com/photos
 <img width="363" height="509" alt="metadata" src="https://github.com/user-attachments/assets/da6b29a9-e5c4-451f-99cb-2ca461071c23" />